Green Farm, Limpopo: Economics and demographics

 Most people at Green Farm are unemployed.
 Most women are housewives, Children at school going ages attend to the schools which are situated in the village; There is a creche for toddlers and young children, A primary school named Tsundzukani and a high school named P.P Hlungwani.
 Most men are self-employed to support their families; from roofing (ku fulela tindlu), Construction, Welding, fencing, fishing and farming (Crop and Animal).
 A few percentage of residents work for the government departments and schools.
 Young people get registered annually at the various tertiary institutions across the country.
 Most graduates never returns home as residents because there are only few job or business opportunities available in the area.

-Recreation and facilities

-Shopping is done at a general dealer and several family run spaza shops around the village otherwise people can decide to go to the nearest township of Malamulele where they can at least find major national retailers like Shoprite and Pick n pay.